 Qualitative analysis, not the analysis in quantitative terms.

-As plate length is limited, the separation process takes place up to a certain length.
+As the plate length is limited, the separation process takes place up to a certain length.

 Identification, purity testing, and determination of active substances and preservatives in drugs and in drug preparations.